silverstripeltd/silverstripe-forager/docs/en/02_configuration.md

 By default, index names are decorated with the environment they were created in, for instance `dev-myindex`, `live-myindex` This ensures that production indexes don't get polluted with sensitive or test content.
-This decoration is known as the `index_variant`, and the environment variable it uses can be configured.
+This decoration is known as the `indexPrefix`, and the environment variable it uses can be configured.
 By default, as described above, the environment variable is `SS_ENVIRONMENT_TYPE`.